sizuhiko/Fabricate/README.md

 ```
 ## Associations

-It's possible to set up associations(hasOne/hasMany) within Fabricate::create().
+It's possible to set up associations(hasOne/hasMany/belongsTo) within Fabricate::create().
-You can also specify a Fabricate::association().
+You can also specify a FabricateContext::association().
 It will generate the attributes, and set(merge) it in the current array.

 ### Usage